 History of the Project

 The Board of Education began the process of preparing a Stage One report for high school planning in the area in 2010.
-The Stage One report was completed in February 2013 and has now been submitted to the Ministry of Education.
+The Stage One report was completed in February 2013 and submitted to the Ministry of Education.
 Part of this planning included a survey of area residents to determine their preference for either a new regional high school or two smaller collegiates.

 The survey showed an almost even split between those favouring a new regional high school and those supporting a new collegiate and the modernization of Greenall High School.